-Mustapha Abubakar, M.D., Ph.D., joined the Integrative Tumor Epidemiology Branch (ITEB) as a postdoctoral fellow in 2017 and was promoted to a research fellow in 2020.
-Dr. Abubakar earned his medical degree from Bayero University, Kano, Nigeria and subsequently underwent postgraduate residency training in histopathology in the Department of Pathology, Aminu Kano Teaching Hospital, Nigeria.
-He obtained his M.Sc. in epidemiology from the Imperial College London, United Kingdom in 2012 and his Ph.D. in molecular epidemiology from the University of London’s Institute of Cancer Research (ICR), London, in 2017.
+Dr. Abubakar joined NCI as a postdoctoral fellow in the Integrative Tumor Epidemiology Branch (ITEB) in 2017, was promoted to a research fellow in 2020, and was appointed as an Earl Stadtman tenure-track investigator and selected for the NIH Distinguished Scholars Program in 2022.
+He earned his medical degree from Bayero University, Kano, Nigeria and trained as a pathologist in the Department of Pathology, Aminu Kano Teaching Hospital, Nigeria.
+He obtained his M.Sc. in epidemiology from the Imperial College London and his Ph.D. in molecular epidemiology, with concentration in computational pathology and epidemiology, from the University of London’s Institute of Cancer Research (ICR): Royal Cancer Hospital, London, United Kingdom.
+Dr. Abubakar has received numerous awards for his work, including the DCEG Fellows Award for Research Excellence (D-FARE), Intramural Research Award (IRA), Fellowship Achievement Award, and the AACR NextGen Star Award.